nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 {Add IMAGE}

 #### Limitation
-The current implementation can only show two commit branches: `CURRENT` and `OLD`.
+The current implementation can only show two commit branches: `MAIN` and `OLD`.
 While this is sufficient in most cases, the ability to show arbitrary number of commit branches to give users the ability to revert to any previous commits easily without having to look for the commit's hash manually in disk.
 However, due to the implementer's inability to figure out how best to show